roxyisat-rex/NF_pipeline_for_S-LDSCs/README.md

 This pipeline creates S-LDSC annotations without deciles and only selects for cell-type-specific peaks, determined by a z-score threshold.

+## Configurations (`sample_NF.config`)
+This file contains a sample config file for the pipelines.
+The HPC system here is PBS pro.
+This should be customized when using the pipeline as the HPC system is likely different, but hopefully this gives you a bit of a start.
+It is to be used with the (`.pbs`) file when submitting the NF pipelines to run.

 ## Necessities